RubixML/ML/docs/persisters/filesystem.md

 | 2 | history | false | bool | Should we keep a history of past saves? |
 | 3 | serializer | Native | Serializer | The serializer used to convert to and from storage format. |

-## Additional Methods
-This persister does not have any additional methods.

 ## Example
 ```php
 use Rubix\ML\Persisters\Filesystem;